Ksample13/REU-blog/update_instructions/new_assigment.md

 ![Current md File](images1/Capture2.PNG)

-# 3. Select the "Raw" button to see the underlying code.
+# 3. Select the `Raw` button to see the underlying code.

 ![Raw Code](images1/Capture3.PNG)